fbsamples/workplace-platform-samples/SupportScripts/Python/GetGroupFeedWithDetails/README.md

-## Get feed data from groups in detail
+## Get feed data from a list of groups with details

 **Language:** Python v3.7